gotson/komga-website/website/docs/community/podman.md

 ### Via podman auto-update

 - Add `AutoUpdate=registry` under the `[Container]` section of the quadlet file.
-- Use the `latest` tag for the image.
+- Use any tag for the image that isn't version specific like the `latest` tag.
 - Check if a new image is available: `podman auto-update --dry-run`
 - Update containers: `podman auto-update`

-### Automatic Updates
+### Automatic updates

-- Follow the above instructions to configure `podman auto-update`.
+- Follow the above instructions to configure `podman auto-update`
-- Enable the systemd timer for `podman auto-update`: `systemctl enable podman-auto-update.timer`.
+- Enable the systemd timer for `podman auto-update`: `systemctl enable podman-auto-update.timer`
 - By default the timer will update the containers daily at midnight.
 You can customize the timer by running `systemctl edit podman-auto-update.timer`.
 - See [this page](https://man.archlinux.org/man/core/systemd/systemd.timer.5.en) for more info about systemd timers.